UniversalDependencies/docs/morphology.md

 ## Part-of-speech tags

-The universal <a href="ud-pos-index.html">list of core POS tags</a> is fixed and it cannot be extended in language-specific extensions.
+The list of <a href="ud-pos-index.html">universal POS tags</a> is fixed and cannot be extended in language-specific extensions.
 However, it is possible that some tags will not be used in some languages.

-The features (see below) can be used for a more fine-grained classification of words if it is desirable.
-Also note that the <a href="format.html">file format</a>
+Features (see below) can be used for a more fine-grained classification of words if desirable.
+Also note that the <a href="format.html">CoNLL-U format</a>
-allows for an additional POSTAG, taken from a language-specific (or corpus-specific) tagset.
-Such language-specific POSTAGs have their own data column and they are not mixed with the universal POS tags.
+allows an additional POSTAG, taken from a language-specific (or corpus-specific) tagset.
+Such language-specific POSTAGs have their own data column and are not mixed with the universal POS tags.

 The universal POS tags consist of uppercase English letters `[A-Z]` only.
-Just one tag per word is expected, and it should not be empty (not even underscore—instead, the `X` tag should be used).
+Just one tag per word is expected, and it should not be empty.
+(Use the `X` instead of underscore if no other tag is appropriate).

 ## Features